 Since 2015, we have invested well over $300 million on programs that directly support women and children who are victims of, or at risk of, domestic violence.

 With this investment we are: improving frontline services; improving the legal system; ensuring better, safer use of technology; and driving cultural change.

-- We are improving frontline services, with new funding to train police, health workers and other frontline service providers to help them recognise signs of domestic violence and respond appropriately.
+- We are improving frontline services, with new funding to train police, health workers and other frontline service providers to recognise signs of domestic violence and respond appropriately.

-- Our new National Housing and Homelessness Agreement with the states and territories also means priority services will be provided to women and children experiencing family and domestic violence, as well as young homeless people.
+- Our new $7.8 billion National Housing and Homelessness Agreement with the states and territories also means priority services will be provided to women and children experiencing family and domestic violence, as well as young homeless people.